Noeda/caramia/README.md

 Here are the most important features of this library:

-  * Safe and automatic finalization of OpenGL resources
+  * Safe and automatic finalization of OpenGL resources, with optional prompt finalization.

   * No implicit state (that is, no glBind* mess or equivalent).
 There is a monad for mass-rendering that has implicit state but the state is localized